getgrav/grav-plugin-shortcode-core/README.md

 This is [size=30]bigger text[/size] and this is [color=blue]blue text[/color]
 ```

 This example functionality is provided with the **Shortcode Core** plugin to provide some functionality that is not available in traditional markdown but is standard **BBCode** used in many form platforms.
-You can see how the syntax is jus ta simple open and close element using square brackets.
+You can see how the syntax is just a simple open and close element using square brackets.

 This will render: